 In May, the wet season begins, lasting until November.
 As the rain starts in May, it will bring lush greenery and the occasional downpour.
 Pack rain gear and be flexible with your plans during this time.

 From June to August, the weather remains warm, with intermittent showers.
 September and October are the peak months for rainfall, so expect frequent rainstorms during this period.
-By November, the wet season starts to taper off, with less rain and cooler temperatures signalling the transition back to the dry season.
+By November, the wet season starts to taper off, with less rain and cooler temperatures signaling the transition back to the dry season.

 Whether you’re basking in the sunshine during the dry season or enjoying the wet season, each month offers a unique experience in the Dominican Republic.
 So, plan your trip accordingly and prepare for the weather changes to make the most of your visit to this beautiful Caribbean country!